Gerard Casey (philosopher)

-Gerard Casey (born 1951) is an Irish academic who is Professor Emeritus at University College Dublin.
+Gerard Casey (born 1951) is an Irish academic and former politician who is Professor Emeritus at University College Dublin.

 Career

 He holds law degrees from the University of London (LLB) and UCD (LLM) as well as a primary degree in philosophy from University College Cork, an MA and PhD from the University of Notre Dame and the higher doctorate, DLitt, from the National University of Ireland.
-He was formerly Assistant Professor at The Catholic University of America (Washington, D.C.)
-1983–1986.
-He was a member of the School of Philosophy in University College Dublin (UCD) (Head from 2001–2006) from 1986 until he retired in December 2015.
+He was formerly Assistant Professor at The Catholic University of America (Washington, D.C.), 1983–1986.
+He was a member of the School of Philosophy in University College Dublin (UCD) (Head from 2001 to 2006) from 1986 until he retired in December 2015.
 He is a Fellow of Mises UK, an Associated Scholar of the Ludwig von Mises Institute in Auburn, Alabama, and an Associate Editor of the Christian Libertarian Review.
-He is also a member of the Free Speech Union.
+He is also a member of the Free Speech Union and Academics for Academic Freedom.
 He has been a member of the Royal Institute of Philosophy, the American Philosophical Association and The Aristotelian Society.
-In December 2006, Casey, along with host Pat Kenny and Richard Dawkins, appeared on The Late Late Show to discuss Dawkins’s book The God Delusion.
+In December 2006, Casey, along with host Pat Kenny and Richard Dawkins, appeared on The Late Late Show to discuss Dawkins's book The God Delusion.
+He has written several books.